docsteveharris/paper-spotepi/readme.md

 			- convert predicted additional	admissions to percentages We estimated that in this sample had there been no limitations on capacity then an additional 122 patients (95\%CI 53-186) would have been admitted.

+		- add back in incidence per 1000 admissions see old working

 		- sort out table and figure numbering
 		- comments to move to the discussion
 			- suggesting that, unless there are unmeasured patient level risk factors more important than those already measured, this variability is not due to incomplete risk adjustment.

 		- add decision making into survival model not because you are interested in its effect, but because you wish to examine the MHR after adjusting for decision - and whether or not that is how 'site' contributes to outcome
+			- add the code @done(2016-01-29)
+			- estimate model
+			- report/comment if makes a difference to MHR
+			- add note into results re this
 		- add in mortality in first 7 days vs 90 days - perhaps to supp figure caption